gatsbyjs/mdx-deck-theme/example/README.md

 ## Install

+- Switch to example folder, run `cd example`
+- In this folder ,run `npm i`
-- In root of repo, run `yarn link`
+- In this folder, run `yarn link`
 - In this folder, run `yarn link gatsby-mdx-theme`
 - Run `yarn start` to see theme